Using Rental Coverage On Your Auto Policy

 In most cases, your existing insurance policies probably provide adequate coverage when you’re in a rental.
 However, there are a few cases in which purchasing additional coverage makes sense.
 Some situations in which you should consider paying for rental coverage include:

-♦ When you’re concerned about how filing a claim would affect your insurance rates if you’re at fault for an accident while driving the rental
+- When concerned about how filing a claim would affect your insurance rates if you’re at fault for an accident while driving the rental

-If you will be renting a car in Las Vegas Nevada, talk to your insurance agent to find out if you need to purchase additional coverage or if your current policy will meet your needs.
+- If you will be renting a car, talk to your auto insurance agent to find out if you need to purchase additional coverage or if your current policy will meet your needs

 Read More: Auto Insurance in Las Vegas, Nevada